Syedaaneesa/flexedge/README.md

 1. **Planning & Structure**

-Performed thorough research on the FlexEdge brand and its intended audience

-Developed detailed wireframes and defined the overall visual design direction
+Conducted in-depth research on the FlexEdge brand and its target audience Created detailed wireframes and established the overall visual design approach

 2. **Theme Setup & Customization**
    - Installed WordPress and essential plugins